roneliav/GAN-for-images/README.md

 # GAN-for-images

-A GAN based on Context Encoder for images. \n
+A GAN based on Context Encoder for images. <br />
-•	A model gets an image partially masked and inpainting it. \n
+-	A model gets an image partially masked and inpainting it. <br />
-•	A model that converts an image looks like a  Monet style \n
+-	A model that converts an image looks like a  Monet style <br />

 Please see the notebook and the report.